Nrleryx/Nrleryx/README.md

-i m currently on ShopGuinext. İf you want to help me discord=nrleryx
+i m currently on ShopGuinext and ArenaNext İf you want to help me discord=nrleryx